polsala/BitAndPlay/README.md

 # BitAndPlay

-BitAndPlay is a browser-only 8/16-bit chiptune workstation: deterministic seeded generation, Tone.js transport, a rhythm-reactive 3D visualizer, and dual export paths (live capture + HQ offline WAV).
+BitAndPlay is a browser-only 8/16-bit chiptune workstation: deterministic seeded generation, a Studio arrangement view, Tone.js transport, a rhythm-reactive 3D visualizer, and dual export paths (live capture + HQ offline WAV).
 The repo is ready for GitHub Pages deployment out of the box.

 ## Quick start